speechbrain/speechbrain/recipes/IEMOCAP/README.md

 Our `iemocap_prepare.py` will:
 1- Do labelling transformation to 4 emitions [neural, happy, sad, anger] 2- Prepare IEMOCAP data with random split.
-(Note for becnhmarking: you need to run 5 folds)
+(Note for benchmarking: you need to run 5 folds)

 # PreTrained Model + Easy-Inference
 You can find the wav2vec2 pre-trained model with an easy-inference function on HuggingFace: